Which Streaming Services Allow Downloads?

 Which plans are most likely to block downloads?

 Usually the cheapest ad-supported tier.
-Disney+ Standard With Ads does not allow downloads, Peacock needs Premium Plus, Hulu keeps them for No Ads plans, and Netflix’s ad-supported plan allows downloads but caps them much more tightly than ad-free options.
+Disney+ Standard With Ads / With Ads plans do not allow downloads, Peacock needs Premium Plus, Hulu keeps downloads for No Ads plans, Paramount+ excludes downloads from its entry ad-supported plans, and Netflix’s ad-supported plan allows downloads but caps them much more tightly than ad-free options.

 Can I download on a laptop?